Mitochondrial Potential Assay

-Using fluorescence microscopy and image analysis, the NucleoCounter® NC-3000™ system automates detection of cells with collapsed mitochondrial membrane potential.
+Using fluorescence microscopy and image analysis, the NucleoCounter® NC-3000™ advanced image cytometer automatically detects cells with collapsed mitochondrial membrane potential.
 Cells are stained with JC-1 and DAPI (Solution 7 and Solution 8, respectively).

-Cellular JC-1 monomers and aggregates are detected as green and red fluorescence, respectively.
-Mitochondrial depolarization is revealed as a decrease in the red/green fluorescence intensity ratio.
-Necrotic and late apoptotic cells are detected as blue fluorescent (DAPI) cells.
+Cellular JC-1 monomers and aggregates are detected as green and red fluorescence intensity, respectively.
+Mitochondrial depolarization is revealed as a decrease in the red/green fluorescence ratio.
+Necrotic and late apoptotic cells are detected as blue fluorescent (i.e. DAPI positive) cells.